johnkhub/Core/Service/IMPORT.md

 * Data can be split over as many files as you like as long as the format is correct
 * The first column in the file must be the asset type
-* The ordering of other column does not matter
+* The ordering of other columns do not matter

  Importing Assets